xbench/xbench-docs/content/online-help/dialogs/settings/tmx-editor.md

 ---

-The **TMX Editor** tab lets you configure command-line arguments for a TMX editor when using the **Edit Source** feature for search results or QA results for a glossary in .tmx format.
-When properly configured, this allows you to open the file directly at the line from which the segment selected with **Edit Source** comes from.
+The **TMX Editor** tab lets you configure command-line arguments for a TMX editor when using the **Edit Segment** feature for search results or QA results for a glossary in .tmx format.
+When properly configured, this allows you to open the file directly at the line from which the segment selected with **Edit Segment** comes from.
 If you choose to define a TMX Editor, you need to assign values to the following fields:

 * **Path to Executable**.
 This is the path to the .exe file for the TMX editor.
 You can use the button with the ellipsis (**...**) to navigate to the .exe